 When you start thinking about this, you realize that your box of cornmeal or expired cereal is more than just the product in the box.

-14 Easy Tips for a Successful Pantry Challenge 2024
+15 Top Tips for a Successful Pantry Challenge in 2026

 If this is your first pantry challenge, I’d love to share some simple tips to set you up for success!